tropicsquare/libtropic-rs/tropic01/README.md

 Platform agnostic `embedded-hal` driver for the TROPIC01 crypto chip.

+ >[!WARNING]
+ > This is a community-driven project.
+While this repository is hosted by Tropic Square, the code is not officially supported or maintained by them.
+ > Tropic Square is not responsible for this code.
+Do not use it for production unless you know what you are doing.

 ## Current State

 Most of the critical features are implemented.
 If you are missing a feature, please open an issue and/or MR.